BurnOutTrader/fund-forge/README.md

 - 12-11-24: Simplified the way we can subscribe to data, we now have the responsibility to explicitly declare if we want to consolidate from a primary data source or use the subscription as a primary source. [see](ff_standard_lib/src/strategies/STRATEGIES_README.md/#subscriptions)
 - 16-11-24: Indicators are no longer an enum, we now pass a `Box<dyn Indicators>` where Indicators is the trait common to all indicators. indicator::new() should return `Box<Self>`. [see](ff_standard_lib/src/strategies/STRATEGIES_README.md/#creating-indicators) The runtime cost of using dyn dispatch here is negligible, and it allows us to build custom indicators without modifying the engine.
 - 16-11-24: I added a lot of Ai generated indicators that are not tested.
-- 17-11-24: Added consolidators for daily and weekly resolutions, these need a TradingHours object to be passed in when subscribing to data. [see](ff_standard_lib/src/strategies/STRATEGIES_README.md/#trading-hours), also [see](ff_standard_lib/src/strategies/STRATEGIES_README.md/#subscriptions)
+- 17-11-24: Added consolidators for daily and weekly resolutions (Have not been tested and will need some work to finish off), these need a TradingHours object to be passed in when subscribing to data. [see](ff_standard_lib/src/strategies/STRATEGIES_README.md/#trading-hours), also [see](ff_standard_lib/src/strategies/STRATEGIES_README.md/#subscriptions)

 ### Current State and Future Development
 The platform is currently in a semi-working state, think of it as a proof of concept, there is a lot of untested functionality, both in backtesting and live trading.